FabricMC/fabric-docs/develop/mixins/bytecode.md

 ### Field and Method Descriptors {#field-and-method-descriptors}

-In bytecode, fields and methods are identified by combining their name and _type descriptor_.
+In bytecode, fields and methods are identified by combining their name and _descriptor_.
+For fields, that's the descriptor of their data type.

-Descriptors for methods combine the parameter types and the return type.
+Methods, on the other hand, get theirs by combining the parameter types and the return type.
 For example, the following method:

 ```java
 void drawText(int x, int y, String text, int color) {